kathrinlin/customizing-aspnetcore-book/manuscript/07-outputformatter.md

 In the constructor we need to specify the supported media types and encodings.
 In the method `CanWriteType()` we need to check whether the current type is supported within this output formatters.
 Here we only want to format a single `Person` or a lists of `Persons`.

-The method `WriteResponseBodyAsync()` then actually writes the list of persons out to the response stream via a `StringBuilder`
+The method `WriteResponseBodyAsync()` then actually writes the list of persons out to the response stream via a `StringBuilder`.

 At least we need to register the new `VcardOutputFormatter` in the `Startup.cs`: